Chances are, you’re familiar with AARP and its membership-based benefits for seniors.

 |Can last to age 80||Can provide lifetime coverage||Can provide lifetime coverage|

-|Affordable premiums won’t go up just because you get older||Affordable premiums won’t go up just because you get older|
+|Lower initial premiums that increase over time||Affordable premiums won’t go up as you age||Affordable premiums won’t go up as you age|

 |No physical exam||No physical exam||No physical exam|

 |Acceptance based on three health questions and other information you provide or give permission to obtain||Acceptance based on answers to three health questions||No health questions; Includes extra mortality risk charge|

 Here are a few key takeaways on AARP’s Level Benefit Term product.

 - It has the highest amount of coverage available, but in order to get it, you’ll have to answer the most questions and give up the most information, a fair trade-off for the coverage offered.